 Programme website: Film Studies

-Join us online on 21st August to learn more about postgraduate study at Edinburgh.
+Join us online on 25 September to learn more about Scotland, the city of Edinburgh and postgraduate study at the University.

 Find out more and register